 Occasionally, students find themselves in a single room situation having only paid for a double accommodation.
 Since only those individuals who have paid for a single may reside in a single, action must occur.
 Three phrases associated with this circumstance are important to understand: Open Room Changes, Room Consolidation, and the Singles Form.

-There is a period when students who wish to relocate can do so.
-Open Room Changes occurs for 3 days at the start of each semester.
-During Open Room Changes, students may move to any available space with the permission of the Resident Director (RD).
+There is a period when students who wish to relocate can do so, based upon available space on campus.
+Open Room Changes occurs for three days at the start of each semester.
+During Open Room Changes, students may move to any available space with the permission of the Residence Director (RD).
 At the completion of Open Room Changes, elective relocation ends.

 Students who have paid for a double room, who find themselves without a roommate will be contacted by their RD.
 If you find yourself in that circumstance, please make every effort to meet with your RD as soon as possible.
 Only those students who pay for a single may reside in a single, but there are options:

 When the paperwork is completed and returned to Residential Life, final approval occurs.
 Requesting a single is not an open-ended process.
 Students are expected to move promptly through the approval phase.
-Any individual who has not satisfactorily completed the process on the last day of Room Consolidation will be relocated at the discretion of the Associate Vice President for Student Life.
+Any individual who has not satisfactorily completed the process on the last day of Room Consolidation will be relocated at the discretion of the Coordinator of College Housing.
 That relocation is not subject to appeal.